 Wherever possible, I have indicated the approximate distance and size of the objects included in these pages.
 For galactic objects the values are taken from whatever papers are willing to make an educated (or not) guess about the distance.
 For extragalactic objects, older entries estimate distances from recessional velocities by assuming a Hubble expansion velocity of 73 km/sec/Mpc, but I am gradually changing all such estimates to a value based on H = 70 km/sec/Mpc (not only is this closer to the currently accepted value, but happens to be the value I used during the 42 years I taught astronomy, so it has a certain nostalgia for me, aside from being more accurate).
 Such distances are subject to substantial error due to peculiar (non-Hubble expansion) velocities for nearby objects, so wherever possible I have compared the results to redshift-independent distance estimates.
 Sizes of objects are then obtained by comparing their apparent size to their distance.

 If the recessional velocities of the objects are a substantial fraction of the speed of light, relativistic corrections are required to obtain accurate results.
 I find that the errors become noticeable at about 7000 km/sec, or a little over 2% of the speed of light, so eventually all entries with recessional velocities of 7000+ km/sec will include relativistic corrections.
-The calculations involved require certain assumptions, for which I have chosen (1) a "flat" geometry for the Universe, (2) a mass density of 27% of the "critical" mass density, and (3) a "vacuum density" of 73% (since the total for a "flat" Universe has to be 100%, this directly follows from the assumption that the mass of the Universe is only 23% of the critical density).
+The calculations involved require certain assumptions, for which I have chosen (1) a "flat" geometry for the Universe, (2) a mass density of 27% of the "critical" mass density, and (3) a "vacuum density" of 73% (since the total for a "flat" Universe has to be 100%, this directly follows from the assumption that the mass of the Universe is only 27% of the critical density).
 For such entries I start with "a straightforward calculation indicates", meaning that if you just use the Hubble constant of 70 km/sec/Mpc, you get a particular distance.
 I then add "However", and a brief note about how the expansion of the Universe during the time it took the light to reach us alters the results.
 This not only allows posting more accurate results, but shows that for objects at large distances, the time it takes for their light to reach us is longer than the original distance in light years, because the intervening space expanded during the light-travel time.
-The times and distances involved are rounded to the nearest 5 million years or light-years, so the difference in light-travel time due to the Universal expansion is not exact, but merely an example of how things work.
+The times and distances involved are usually rounded to the nearest 5 million years or light-years, so the difference in light-travel time due to the Universal expansion is not exact, but merely an example of how things work.

-No matter how the distance is determined, the size of the object is calculated by taking the distance in millions of light years, multiplying by the apparent size in seconds of arc, then dividing by 206000 (the number of seconds of arc in a radian).
+No matter how the distance is determined, the size of the object is calculated by taking the distance in millions of light years, multiplying by the apparent size in seconds of arc, then dividing by 206000 (the approximate number of seconds of arc in a radian).